 OR WHY DON'T YOU TAKE A STROLL ON A LONG PIER

 It wasn't like this the day we paid our visit.

 At your Welcome Desk in your lobby, we were welcomed enthusiastically by two women and a man.
 All were young, smiling and welcoming.
-We were older, smiling but tired after a long drive, but quickly brought to task for arriving early for the Dream Inn’s four o’clock check in time.
+We were older, smiling but tired after a long drive, but quickly brought to task for arriving early a direct violation of the Dream Inn’s four o’clock check in time.

 I asked if we could leave our bags at the desk or in our ‘soon to be ready room.’
-We got the infamous ‘conspiratorial wink’ as she assured us it would be better to leave our personal items in our vehicle.
-I suppose under the watchful eye of the valet attendants.
+We got the infamous ‘conspiratorial wink’ as she assured us it would be better to leave our personal items in our vehicle under the watchful eye of the valet attendants.